jmalauss/stock_analysis/README.md

 # Results

-## Analysis is well described with screenshots and code
+## Analysis is well described with code

-  The subroutine that we wanted to refactor was called "yearValueAnalysis", below is the code:

 ### Code for yearValueAnalysis subroutine